Action-Space Entropy Regularization in Bayesian Markowitz: Value Function Structure

 \section{Value Function Structure}

-In classical LQG and \citet{wang2019}, the value function is polynomial in the state and the HJB closes into Riccati ODEs.
+In classical LQG and in \citet{wang2019}, the value function is polynomial in the state, with coefficients that solve ODEs in time.
 The bilinear drift $\sigma m_t u_t$ prevents this here; the nonlinear term $\frac{(mV_x + PV_{xm})^2}{V_{xx}}$ increases the degree in $m$ faster than the linear PDE terms can cancel.